neelsoumya/cosmic_loneliness_equation/README.md

 setwd('~/cosmic_loneliness_equation')
 ```

-In R Studioo run the script `script.R`
+In R Studio run the script `script.R`

 or